Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 It may be your gut bacteria that are causing or adding to your desire to eat sugar and carbs.

-After a few weeks on a low carb diet, you will have changed your gut bacteria enough that this is no longer happening to you.
+After a few weeks on a low carb diet, you’ll have changed your gut bacteria enough that this is no longer happening to you.

 Even 24 hours on a low carb diet will begin to alter the balance of your gut bacteria.

-Consider starting a keto diet, or a low carb eating plan.
+There are multiple reasons to consider making the change to keto or a low carb eating plan.

-By eating more fat, you will also keep yourself full for longer and experience fewer times when you crave carbohydrates.
+Also, by eating more fat, you’ll keep yourself full for longer.
+You’ll experience fewer times when you crave carbohydrates.

-Remind yourself when you’re longing for carbs that you’re not deprived.
+Remind yourself that you’re not deprived when you’re longing for carbs.
 You’re doing something that will have an amazing benefit for your health and your addiction.

 You’re not being forced to do this, you have chosen to do this.

-With some planning, knowledge and patience you can overcome your addiction and very probably improve your mood, self esteem and lose any extra weight you may have.
+With some planning, knowledge and patience you can overcome your addiction.
+Plus you’ll be improving your mood and self esteem.

 These articles may also interest you: